tablofan/cf_python_input/README.md

 Recommended:
 Latest version of Pypy3

+Functionally Pypy is exactly the same as the matching Python 3 version.
+In most cases using Pypy will result in better runtime.

 ## Taking Input
 input() takes a whole line as a string.
 It's our job to process the input into the format we want.
 If we want to take a line as a string, then simply